NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README.md

 ---

-## Monitor additional AWS FSx for NetApp ONTAP
+## Update the FSx for NetApp ONTAP file systems you want to monitor

-To monitor additional FSxN resources, follow these steps:
+To add or remove FSxN resources, follow these steps:

 1. **Log in via SSH to the EC2 instance**